 Now, we all have several buddies selling mortgages – I’m sure a few names have already come to mind.
 You might be thinking – “why not throw them a bone… it’s a win-win right?”
 Well, maybe.
 But it could also cost you thousands if you end up going with the wrong lender.
 If you’re set on working with a buddy, though, I suggest at least trying this strategy.
 Go to several referred lenders first and get their offers.
 Bring the offers to your buddy.
 Then it’s just a matter of comparing options – it makes it an objective decision.
 If they can provide a better deal, great!
 If not, it shouldn’t be a big deal.

 The goal should be to have at least three solid mortgage refinance proposals to compare.
-If you’re a physician, you should include physician mortgage loans as an option.
 This will increase the chances of you getting a solid deal.
 We review these all the time for clients.
 The spread in offers is normally thousands to tens of thousands of dollars.
 Trust me, it’s absolutely worth comparing multiple lenders!

 All-in Loan Costs